6 Rules for a Better Breastfeeding Latch - Baby Chick

 DSC_0088

-When baby is ready to eat, you want to position baby’s tummy to mommy’s tummy.
+When baby is ready to eat, you want to position baby’s tummy to mom’s tummy.
 There are many different breastfeeding positions in which you can feed your baby.
-The main ones are the cradle hold, the cross-cradle hold, the football hold, and side-lying.
+The primary ones are the cradle hold, the cross-cradle hold, the football hold, and the side-lying hold.

 Image source via summitmedicalgroup.com

 In these positions, you want to ensure that one hand or arm supports the baby’s neck and the other hand supports your breast.
 Holding your breast can help get more of your breast/bottom of your areola into your baby’s mouth.
-We call these holds the C-hold or the U-hold.
+We refer to these holds as the C-hold or the U-hold.

 c-hold